 - • Replacement Tag: $20

-Dogs off-leash locations are listed at the County Parks website.
+Dog off-leash locations are listed on the County Parks website.

 City of Milwaukee Pit Bull and Rottweiler Ordinance

 End of Life Services for Companion Animals

 MADACC provides euthanasia services for unwanted owned animals brought to the shelter and signed over by the owner for euthanasia requests.
 Fees for euthanasia/cremation are as follows:

 Unfortunately, MADACC cannot allow owners to stay with animals during euthanasia, and cannot provide ashes to owners afterward.
 Should you prefer either of those options, please check with your veterinarian or contact a mobile veterinarian for those services.

 MADACC cannot allow animals that are brought in to be euthanized to leave our facility for burial in a yard as the drugs used can enter the food chain and water supply.
 We apologize for the inconvenience.

-Animals that pass away at home can be brought to MADACC for cremation for a $25 fee.
+Animals that pass away at home can be brought to MADACC for cremation for a $50 fee for dogs and $25 for cats.

 Licensing Incentive Program